aaz25/431-2021/labs/lab01/lab01.md

 two plots work together specifically addressing the question of what you can learn things from Plot A that you can’t learn from Plot B and vice versa.

+Your response to this question should be written using clear and complete English sentences and minimizing jargon, as is the case with all “essays” you will write for this course.

 ## Code for Plot A